Deyht/CIANNA/README.md

 2. Execute "train.cp" to compile the source code
 It can (and currently must) be associated with parameters to specify specific parts to compile CUDA 	: compile additional cuda files
-OPEN_MP : add some multi-thread for some operations BLAS 	: add OpenBLAS gemm (mutli-threaded) operations
+OPEN_MP : add multi-thread for some operations
+BLAS 	: add OpenBLAS gemm (mutli-threaded) operations

 Multiple parameters can be used at the same time ex: